 - religious or cultural considerations

-- convenience when previous pregnancies happened very quickly
+- convenience when previous births have happened very quickly

 With a home birth, you also have the freedom to choose your own labor positions and other elements of the birthing process.
-These include whether or not you eat or drink, take warm showers or baths, use candles or aromatherapy, etc.
+These include whether you:

 - Insurance may not cover any associated costs.